KaviMani09/RegisterLoginForm/README.md

 # 📝 RegisterLoginForm

 A clean and responsive user **Login and Registration Form** built using HTML, CSS, and JavaScript.
-This project is ideal for beginners who want to understand how basic authentication forms work.
-Optional PHP and MySQL integration is also supported for backend functionality.
+This project helps beginners understand how basic authentication works on the front-end and can optionally be connected to a PHP and MySQL backend for full functionality.

+---

 ## 🚀 Features

 - 🔐 Secure user login
 - 👤 New user registration
 - ✅ Front-end form validation
-- 📱 Responsive design for all devices
+- 📱 Responsive design for all screen sizes
-- 💡 Easy to customize
+- 💡 Clean UI and easy to customize
+- 💾 PHP & MySQL support (Optional)

+---

 ## 🛠 Tech Stack